dsvaishnavi/Flipkartclone/README.md

 # Flipkartclone
-made a flipkart clone website using mern stack
+made a flipkart clone website using mern stack, can order products you need